rebekaodilon/rebekaodilon/README.md

 ## Hi!
 I'm Rebeka Odilon

-I'm currently working as a backend developer and completing my bachelor's degree in Information Systems
+I'm currently working as a full-stack developer and have just completed my bachelor's degree in Information Systems in 2022

 ### My Stacks
 #### Skills and Tools